joelhockey/jairusunit/README.md

 JSUnit
 ======
-JSUnit is a JavaScript unit testing framework that runs only in Rhino and extends the JUnit java classes.
+JSUnit is a JavaScript unit testing framework.

+It runs in Rhino and requires the junit.jar (version 3 or 4).

+JSUnit works by using Rhino's ability to make JavaScript objects extend Java classes.
+JSUnit forces JavaScript test objects to extend the JUnit TestCase class and then uses JUnit to run the tests.

 ant and maven integration
 -------------------------